quantumgardener/qg.blog/content/notes/R U OK at Christmas.md

   - "[[expand-my-way-of-being]]"
 date: 2023-11-09
 ---
 I posted this to  my work colleagues in December 2022.
 It was as much for me to set myself up for a break as it was for others.
-My [[18 Days Until I Can Fully Rest]] was something I directed at myself.
+My [[18 days until I can fully rest]] was something I directed at myself.
 Then, in [[The Indicators of my Impending Burnout|February 2023 I had time off due to burnout]].

 ## Day 1 - Permission